SEI-R-2-22/u3_lesson_redux_intro/README.md

-# Introduction To React and Redux
+# Introduction to React Redux

 ![](https://apiko.com/blog/content/images/2018/11/React-_--rEDUX.jpeg)

 ## Overview

 In our last unit, we began working with React.
 With Functional Components, Hooks, Dependencies, and more, we have seen that one of the most powerful features of React is its ability to adapt and evolve.
-There are a myriad of different ways to build up on the React frame work, and learning how to use them is going to be an important part of making a career in front end development
+There are a myriad of different ways to build up on the React framework, and learning how to use them is going to be an important part of making a career in front-end development.

-In this lesson, we'll be learning about the advantages of using Redux for state management with React along with how it is set up.
-If you're familiar with React's `useReducer` hook, Redux will be a natural next step.
+In this lesson, we'll be learning about the advantages of using ***Redux*** for state management with React and how it is set up.

 ## Objectives

-- Setup Redux with a react app
+- Setup Redux with a React app
-- Start initial set up for Redux Todo List
+- Start initial set up for a Redux state-managed Todo List

 ## Getting Started
 - `Fork` and `clone` this repository
+- `cd` into the new directory
-- `npm install`
+- `npm install` to install our dependencies

 ___
 ## React and State Management

-React by default comes with it's own way to handle `state`.
-We've seen `class` based components with `this.state` and we've seen `functional` components with `useState`.
+React by default comes with ways to handle `state`.
+We've seen `functional` components with `useState`.
+There are also different ways to manage state when using `class` components.

-Typical state management follows the top down pattern, where our state is unidirectional in a downward direction.
+Typical state management follows the top down pattern, where our state is unidirectional in a downward flow.
 This is referred to as passing props.

-Here's an example of React's out of the box data flow:
+Here's an example of React's out-of-the-box data flow:

 ![State Flow](images/state-flow.png)